Pheoxy/linux_install/archlinux_install.md

 Then install the Desktop Enviroment:

-`sudo pacman -S plasma kde-applications`
+`sudo pacman -S plasma kde-applications flite`

 `all`